Majoramari/cpp-hw-fundamentals/readme.md

 1. **User Input**:
    ```
-   Please enter a year: 2024
+   Please enter a day number: 15
-   Please enter a month number: 9
+   Please enter a month number: 8
+   Please enter a year: 2023

-   Please enter a day number: 29
+   Please enter a day number: 15
-   How many days you want to add: 60
+   Please enter a month number: 8
+   Please enter a year: 2023
    ```

 2. **Program Output**:
    ```
-   Days after adding [60] days: 28/11/2024
+   2023/8/15 is equal 2023/8/15
    ```

+---

+## Notes

+- The program does not account for invalid date ranges (e.g., February 30).
+- Only basic validation (days between 1-31 and months between 1-12) is performed.